 Flavio Faria, wine critic, creator of Le Winery Guide

 The Aconcagua Valley runs from the Cordillera de los Andes to the Pacific Ocean.
-The account of the river has banks with alluvial and colluvial terraces ideal for the cultivation of fine varieties.
+The basin of the river has banks with alluvial and colluvial terraces ideal for the cultivation of fine varieties.

 Its temperate Mediterranean climate, with a prolonged dry season and rains that concentrate mainly in winter, make of Aconcagua a true wine-growing paradise.

 Harvest and manual selection

 The clusters are chosen manually according to their quality and condition.
 Then the grapes are harvested by hand and collected in troughs of not more than 10 kgs, so the fruit does not squeeze or lose its juices.
 This type of harvest gives us an advantage in quality over the harvest made by machinery.

 The workforce comes from the same Aconcagua Valley.

 The production of the vineyard is limited by our own planting of vines, which, after a dedicated harvest and manual selection, allows us to bottle no more than 100,000 bottles each year.